-Found 0 - 10 results of 22 programs matching keyword " water. inquiry"
+Found 0 - 10 results of 26 programs matching keyword " water. inquiry"

+Images courtesy of Ken Murphy.
+Music by Wayne Grim.
 Tardigrades are amazing creatures that can withstand the most extreme conditions on Earth, as well as the vacuum of space!
 This unique and charismatic animal has the ability to survive in a variety of situations.
 In today's program, Exploratorium scientist Karen Kalumuck will continue our programming about life in extreme environments as it relates to the search for 'habitability' on Mars.
 Why is water, or evidence of water, so important to the Mars missions?